microsoft/vscode-java-debug/README.md

 - `modulePaths` - The modulepaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `classPaths` - The classpaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `encoding` - The `file.encoding` setting for the JVM.
 If not specified, 'UTF-8' will be used.
 Possible values can be found in http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
+- `javaHome` - Lauch your application against an alternative JVM than the one running the Langauge Server.
+  - For example, to test against a 32-bit JVM, or a completely different JDK Version or Build than the Language Server is currently running on.
 - `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>), it accepts a string or an array of string.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 This setting also works when the debugger looks for the specified main class when launching a program.
 It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `cwd` - The working directory of the program.
 Defaults to `${workspaceFolder}`.